Exoplanets & Astrobiology

 Our camera technology development is described in C.Mackay et al 2018, Publ.Astr.Soc.Australia 35, e047, 1) and a first new and somewhat surprising application of our new exoplanet camera technology was the discovery of a ringsystem around a small comet-like object in our own solar system (F.Braga-Ribas et al 2014, Nature 508, 72).

-- We will employ 15 PhD students during September 2020, and 8 of them will get a PhD degree from NBI.
+The network consists of 15 PhD students, of which 8 will get a PhD degree from NBI.

 If one took a spectrum of the Earth from outer space, the lines in the spectrum would reveal precisely which molecules Earth’s atmosphere is made of.